NuiQuant/linkit-7688-building/README.md

-# linkit-smart-7688 with gs-usb support
+# linkit-smart-7688 with gs_usb support

 ## Build the firmware from sources